 St Cuthbert’s is a voluntary-aided, 11-16, co-educational comprehensive Catholic high school in the St. Helens Authority in the north west of England.
-There are 731 pupils on roll of whom 45% are baptised Catholic, with 33% from other Christian denominations, and 22% from other faith or religious traditions.
+There are over 900 pupils on roll of whom 45% are baptised Catholic, with 33% from other Christian denominations, and 22% from other faith or religious traditions.

-We are a school with an outstanding Catholic Christian ethos.
-We are a school with students who flourish as a result of the attentiveness to their needs and the pervading sense of justice instilled by staff.
+We are a school at the heart of its community.
+We are a school with students who flourish as a result of the attentiveness to their needs and support given by all our staff.
 We are a school with students who are confident to take full responsibility for themselves and their actions and are quick to praise and celebrate the achievements of others.
 We are a school that works together as a Christian family to live the message of the Good News of Jesus Christ to love God and our neighbour.

 “Treat others as you would like to be treated!”
 (Matthew 7:12)

 St Cuthbert’s is a Catholic High School, in which students, staff, governors and friends will work together as a Christian family to live the message of the Good News of Jesus Christ to love God and our neighbour (Mark 12:29-31) by:

 learning to know and accept the love of God by the way we treat each other and work together (Matthew 7:12)